 Important matters pending include:

-- Resolution 1904 in December 2009 indicated that the expert groups assisting the three counterterrorism committees (the 1267 Committee on Al-Qaida and Taliban sanctions, the 1373 Committee or CTC, and the 1540 Committee on weapons of mass destruction) should be co-located and asked the Secretary-General make the necessary arrangements “as soon as possible.”
-This request, reiterated in September 2010 (S/PRST/2010/19), is still outstanding.
+- Resolution 1904 of 17 December 2009 indicated that the expert groups assisting the three counter-terrorism committees (the 1267 Committee on Al-Qaida and Taliban sanctions, the 1373 Committee or CTC, and the 1540 Committee on weapons of mass destruction) should be co-located and asked the Secretary-General to make the necessary arrangements “as soon as possible.”
+This request, reiterated on 27 September 2010 (S/PRST/2010/19), is still outstanding.

-- The December 2004 report by the Secretary-General on human rights violations in Côte d’Ivoire, requested in a May 2004 presidential statement (S/PRST/2004/17), was never made public.
+- The December 2004 report by the Secretary-General on human rights violations in Côte d’Ivoire, requested in a 25 May 2004 presidential statement (S/PRST/2004/17)), was never made public.
 Also on Côte d’Ivoire, the December 2005 report by the Secretary-General’s Special Adviser on the Prevention of Genocide has not been published.

-- UNAMI reports on human rights in Iraq, in the past were produced every two to three months.
-They have decreased in their frequency.
-The last report, released in July 2010, covered the period from 1 July to 31 December 2009.
+- UNAMI reports on human rights in Iraq in the past were produced every two to three months.
+They have continued to decrease in frequency.
+The last report, released in August 2011, covered calendar year 2010.

 - The request in resolution 1460 on Children and Armed Conflict that all the Secretary-General’s reports to the Council on country-specific situations include the protection of children is not yet implemented.
-In 2009 protection of children elements had been incorporated into only half of the relevant country-specific reports.
+In 2010, protection of children elements had been incorporated into just over half of the relevant country-specific reports.

 - The Secretary-General’s Advisory Committee on the Prevention of Genocide has been dormant since 2008 when it held its last meeting.